Consumer Medicine Information

 symptoms of high fever, drowsiness, sweating, fast heart beat and muscle stiffness

-symptoms of allergy such as a skin rash, increased sweating, swelling of the face or tongue
+symptoms of allergy such as a skin rash, increased sweating, swelling of the face

 thoughts of suicide or attempting suicide or self harm